Wilson Road extension

-- There is only one intersection (Shaw Lane) connecting campus with Hagadorn Road north of Service Road.
+- There is only one major campus entrance (Shaw Lane) on Hagadorn Road north of Service Road.
 This creates added vehicular traffic through a busy pedestrian and bicycling area.
 The intersection is also very close to the intersection of Hagadorn Road and Grand River, which is one of the busiest intersections in the state.

 - The current intersection is not coordinated with the CN rail line, creating further traffic complications.

 - The lack of traffic signals along Shaw Lane east of Farm Lane creates accessibility concerns.

 - Fee Road and Wilson Road (from Conrad Hall to Shaw Lane) along with the parking lots 30 and 32 (south of Fee Hall) are in poor condition and approaching the end of their useful life.

 - As part of the necessary removal of some campus trees to accomodate the project, IPF's Landscape Services department is working collaboratively with the College of Agriculture and Natural Resources - Department of Forestry to use laser scanning technology in assessment of tree architecture, value and risk of failure.